port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/create-github-secret.md

 4. Create Port action using the following JSON definition:

 :::note
-Make sure to replace the placeholders for GITHUB_ORG_NAME, GITHUB_REPO_NAME and GITHUB_WORKFLOW_FILE in your Port Action to match your GitHub environment.
+Make sure to replace the placeholders for GITHUB_ORG_NAME and GITHUB_REPO_NAME in your Port Action to match your GitHub environment.
 :::

 ```json showLineNumbers